bailey27/cppcryptfs/INSTALL.md

 set lib=C:\Program Files (x86)\Windows Kits\10\Lib\10.0.10586.0\ucrt\x64;%lib%
 ```

-Then run (ActiveState) perl to configure OpenSSL for a MS Visual Studio AMD64/X86_64 static build.
+Then run (ActiveState) perl to configure OpenSSL for a Visual Studio AMD64/X86_64 static build.
 Use "VC-WIN32" instead of  "VC-WIN64A" if you're doing a 32bit build

 ```